gvwilson/thirdbit/src/fiction/iffy/index.md

 With a deep breath,
 Iffy took one more step.
 The musk ox pawed the ground.
-She could smell the animal's moist breath and see the tangles in her thick, dark coat and the dents and scrapes on the bot riding her.
+She could smell the animal's moist breath.
+See the tangles in her thick, dark coat seemed a match for the dents and scrapes on the bot riding her.

 On impulse she reached out slowly, palm up.
 The musk ox snorted again,
 then sniffed at her hand.
 The bot buzzed.
 With no more than that,
-the musk ox turned and walked away.
+the musk ox turned and carried it away.

 As the herd followed in ones and threes,
 Edson picked up his rifle.